SURYANSH9000/SURYANSH/README.md

-- 👋 Hi, I’m @SURYANSH9000
+- 👋 Hi, I’m @SURYANSH9000 from IIT Jodhpur
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Data Structure and Algorithm
+- 🌱 I have studied Data Structure and Algorithm &&  Machine Learning
-- 💞️ I’m looking to collaborate with Tech companies as an SDE or web developer
+- 💞️ I’m looking to collaborate with Tech companies as an SDE or ML Engineer
-- 📫 How to reach me ...
+- 📫 Reach me through suryansh13gupta@gmail.com ...

 <!---
 SURYANSH9000/SURYANSH9000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.